Minerva Chapter 1 | San Francisco- 6 mins

-As I enter my sophomore year of Seoul (South Korea) and Hyderabad (India), I thought I’d take a brief glance back to the past to hype me up and inspire me for my approaching journey around the world.
+As I get ready for my sophomore year of Minerva in Seoul (South Korea) and Hyderabad (India), I thought I’d take a brief glance back to the past to hype me up and inspire me for my approaching journey around the world.

 Minerva started in a blink of an eye.
 Foundation week.
 Friend making.
 Rituals.
 San Francisco exploration.
 Even edamame parties.
 It came quick, and it came true.
 My experience was unlike anything I had experienced before.
 I met students from 51 different countries, had classes in a virtual classroom, snuck into one of the largest tech conferences in the world (TechCrunch Disrupt), travelled to unique locations performing silly dares for Cotopaxi’s Questival, and came third place in my first hackathon, the XingShi Cup, winning $5,000 with new friends.